-- Lack of branding: Using a third-party marketplace does remove the branding element and aspect from building a small and intimate business.
-If you want to cultivate your brand, a hosting alternative is highly recommended.
+- Lack of branding: Using a third-party marketplace removes the branding element and aspect of building a small, intimate business.
+A hosting alternative is highly recommended if you want to cultivate your brand.

-Spend time researching shipping companies and methods that are available near you to determine the overall estimated cost of shipping the types of candles you intend to sell.
+Spend time researching shipping companies and methods available near you to determine the estimated cost of shipping the types of candles you intend to sell.
 If you sell packs, be sure to keep the weight of each bundle you intend to sell in mind when pricing your candles.

 Compare each shipping company near you to also determine whether you will be selling internationally and abroad or if you prefer to ship to those near you or within your own country.

-Purchase and order shipping materials in bulk along with packaging peanuts, bubble wrap, and other material to help prevent damage or shaping issues with your candles during the actual shipping process itself.
+Purchase and order shipping materials in bulk, along with packaging peanuts, bubble wrap, and other materials, to help prevent damage or shaping issues with your candles during the shipping process.

-Any successful business owner or entrepreneur understands the importance of providing top=notch customer service, regardless of the industry they are in or the products and services they represent.
+Any successful business owner or entrepreneur understands the importance of providing top-notch customer service, regardless of their industry or the products and services they represent.
 Without good customer service, it becomes increasingly difficult to remain successful, especially as a business or brand is more widely known and recognized.

 - Adding a Live Chat Option to Your Website or ECommerce Store